 Volunteers pay the program fee directly to their host family and project, ensuring the money provides direct support rather than profit for middlemen.

-They offer affordable volunteer abroad programs in 18 countries across Africa, Asia, and Latin America, and have successfully organized 18,000 volunteers to work on them.
+They offer affordable volunteer abroad programs in 18 countries across Africa, Asia, and Latin America, including volunteering in Sri Lanka and have successfully organized 18,000 volunteers to work on them.

 Global Crossroads support grassroots projects largely based in rural areas and focused on children in orphanages and women.
 They aim to offer their volunteers a unique opportunity for a true culturally immersive experience via their cultural tours and a uniquely designed language program.